 It’s the entrepreneurial curse on steroids.
 A mechanic fixes cars but has no clue how to attract and maintain customers; they just sort of appear.
 99% of all small business owners fall into the trap of focusing on what they do rather than running a business.
 In every business from IBM to single-person lawn care services, there are 5 key departments that must be run with more or less equal efficiency, namely:

 • Research & Development

 Almost every business in the world, small or large, spends some time paying bills but little time budgeting or forecasting.
-Spends some time thinking of ads but no time developing a complete year-long marketing plan.
+They spend some time thinking about ads but no time developing a complete year-long marketing plan.
 Sales are made only when people ask to buy.
-Research and development is almost nonexistent and 95% of the time is spent on operations, fixing cars, baking pies or cutting grass.
+Research and development are almost nonexistent and 95% of the time is spent on operations, fixing cars, baking pies or cutting grass.

 Contrary to what most people might think or wish, the most successful businesses in the world are not the ones with the best products or services (those that are, are the exception, not the rule).
 Ever call Microsoft, Sony or Bank of America or Santander for help?
 The most successful businesses are the ones with decent marketing plans for generating leads and the best sales strategies for closing them.